mpascha61/CircuitPython/README.md

 ## CircuitPython_Servo

 ### Description & Code
-Touching yellow wire causing servo to move smoothly rather than jerking from 180 to 0 degrees
+Goal is to make the servo act differently upon interacting with the capacitive touch wire Touching yellow wire causing servo to move smoothly rather than jerking from 180 to 0 degrees
 ```python
 Code goes here